fluentfixture/fluentfixture/README.md

 ## Introduction

-The FluentFixture is a flexible tool for generating customizable mock data with a fluent interface.
+The [@fluentfixture][fluentfixture] is a flexible tool for generating customizable mock data with a fluent interface.

 ## Philosophy